CSPS-EFPC-IT/zsh-devtools/README.md

 ## Usage

 Here is a list of some available commands.
 To see the full list, you should have a look at all the functions located under the **includes/** folder.
-Everything should be well documentated.
+Everything should be well documented.

 ### Database
 - mysql:create_login